recryptproject/qtumbook/part3/ico.md

   '["qSrs9VHVveZpiYojiaZc8VAz8JJFDu9y7o"]'
 ```

-There should be an UTXO created for this address with 7000 qtum:
+There should be an UTXO created for this address with 7000 recrypt:

 ```
 [